stephen-patrick/spring-router-mvc/README.md

 ## Thymeleaf View Integration
-Custom Thymeleaf expressions are provided for reversing routes To use these expression at the dialect to the template engine.
+Custom Thymeleaf expressions are provided for reversing routes To use these expressions add the dialect to the template engine.

 		SpringTemplateEngine templateEngine = new SpringTemplateEngine();
 		templateEngine.addDialect(new RouterExpressionDialect());